-Promoting a healthy and positive body image whilst children are at their most impressionable, may help them strengthen their self-esteem and in turn may help them to have more confidence in later life.
-Some of the resources below discuss ways of helping children accept that everyone is different and learn about how images in the media are manipulated.
 Talking less about how a child looks (even in a positive way e.g. “Don’t you look pretty?”) and more about something they do, shows children that there are many more important things than appearance.
-Parents and carers can also model trying to avoid saying negative things about their own appearance (“I’m so fat”, ” I look dreadful”) or those of others.
+Parents and carers can also model trying to avoid saying negative things about their own appearance (“I’m so fat”, “I look dreadful”) or those of others.
 For those approaching puberty, you and they can read more on what’s normal on our page here.

 Body Dysmorphic Disorder

 In some severe cases, persistent poor body image may develop into body dysmorphic disorder (BDD) but this would be highly unusual at primary school age.
 BDD is when an individual becomes very distressed by a perceived ‘flaw’ in their appearance.
-Often their perception of these ‘flawed’ features are heavily exaggerated or imagined.
+Often their perception of these ‘flawed’ features is heavily exaggerated or imagined.
 When things like this happen, a child may feel ashamed of the way they look.
 BDD may begin to get in the way of normal life, for example not wanting to go to school.

 Helping your child build a positive body image